There may be times when you need to express your breast milk. Have a look through our guide to expressing breast milk and bottle feeding.

 One of the advantages of bottle feeding is that your partner can enjoy this precious time too.
 It's such a lovely moment to connect, look into your baby's eyes, and enjoy the cuddle.

-Sit comfortably – you might need a cushion or two behind you, try not to lean forwards as this can make your back ache.
-Sit your baby on your lap, supporting their head so they can breathe and swallow comfortably.
+Start by sitting comfortably, avoid leaning forwards as this can make your back ache.
+Support your baby's head so they can breathe and swallow comfortably.
 If your baby has reflux or colic, try to keep them as upright as possible to minimise the amount of air they swallow.
-Never feed your baby while they are flat on their back, this could cause choking.

-To start, gently brush the bottle teat against your baby's lips (with the teat pointing upwards).
+Gently brush the bottle teat against your baby's lips (with the teat pointing upwards).
 Wait until your baby's mouth opens, then carefully place the teat inside.
-Hold the bottle firmly and horizontally so that the teat is full of milk (this helps reduce the amount of air your baby swallows).
+Hold the bottle firmly and horizontally so the teat is full of milk – this helps reduce the amount of air your baby swallows.
 Make sure you're using the right teats with the correct flow (the right sized holes).

 If you notice the teat going flat in your baby's mouth, carefully slide a clean finger between the gums and the teat to break the suction.
 Your baby will probably feed for a while, then take short rest breaks before continuing.
-Remember to keep checking your baby is comfortable, and in the right position.
+Check your baby is comfortable and in the right position.

 Some babies take a while to get used to bottle feeding, especially if they're used to breastfeeding (the sucking action is different).
-If your baby isn't taking to the bottle, it might be worth trying different teats, changing feeding positions, and feeding little and often to get them used to it.
-Ask your health visitor for some advice – they may have some ideas to help.
+If your baby doesn't seem to like the bottle, try feeding little-and-often to get them used to it.
+You can also try using different teats and change the feeding position.

-If you have any questions, concerns, or need some advice (whether you are breast or formula feeding), call the NCT helpline (0300 330 0700).
+If you have any questions, concerns, or need some advice (whether you are breastfeeding or using first infant formula), call the NCT helpline (0300 330 0700).